 That was the message from a talk by Tobias Hahn from Kedge, France’s leading centre for business research, yesterday (See the video above for an interview with Hahn on the topic).
 Time constraints and levels of problems also are in tension.
 For example, biodiversity is a long-term issue, and it is naïve to think that sustainability can be assured with a business case approach.
 As a result, we need to find ways to handle these seemingly contradictory conflicts.

 Academic literature gives us some ideas about paradoxes.
 Right now, CSR is in a deadlock, and major changes towards greater sustainability cannot happen unless the mental framework for managerial understanding of sustainability can shift.
 Managers have a selective understanding of the world around them.
 Prior experience and training give us structure and filters for everyday life.
 We try to make reality fit our prior frameworks and confirm our worldview.
 This confirmatory bias is strong even if the information challenging us is substantial.
-We make sense of issues by scanning and responding using our current tools.
+We make sense of issues by scanning and responding using our current tools and professionals like a pitch deck consultant and web designers.
 Managers with different tools thus respond differently, since their different mindsets lead to the collection of different information and different responses.

 So, how do these different frames influence discussions about sustainability?
 There are some clear extremes: one in which a business case is used to resolve contradictions by using financial outcomes to focus understanding of the problem.
 Categories like cost, revenue and customer value are prioritised and those which do not fit into the financial and economic toolset are put to one side.
 The advantage of this approach is that managers are given a very clear orientation to outcomes.